qwghlm/sceptred/README.md

 ## Overview

+Sceptred is a web application, split between a browser-based client and a server.

+* The client is written in Typescript, and depends on [Three.js](https://threejs.org) to render the terrain in a WebGL context.
+* The server is written in Go, and is ultimately backed by an adaptation of the Ordnance Survey's [Terrain 50](https://www.ordnancesurvey.co.uk/business-and-government/products/terrain-50.html) dataset.

+The project is designed to use modern web development tools & practices.
+The client is compiled into JavaScript with Webpack and Babel, and has automated testing in Jest.
+The server is packaged up & deployed with Docker, and the entire repo has integrations with Travis and Codecov.

-This is very much a work in progress at the moment, all code is subject to change.
+This is very much a work in progress at the moment, so code may change dramatically between versions.

 ## Developing